Recombination of localized quasiparticles in disordered superconductors: Methods

 \subsection{Fluctuation measurement}

 Before each fluctuation measurement, we sweep the probe frequency to find the resonance frequency, $f_0$, and calibrate the complex forward transmission to an amplitude, $\delta A$, and phase, $\theta$, with respect to the resonance circle \cite{deVisser2014}.
-We set the microwave power of the on-chip probe tone relatively low at $-98~\text{dBm}$ to limit non-equilibrium effects such as quasiparticle redistribution \cite{deVisser2014b}.
+We set the microwave power of the on-chip probe tone relatively low at $-98~\text{dBm}$ to limit non-equilibrium effects such as quasiparticle redistribution \cite{deVisser2014b} (see \cref{fig:Pread}).
 We measure $\theta$ during 40 s at 50 kHz sampling frequency and 1 s at 1 MHz.
-We disregard parts of the time traces that contain pulses from cosmic rays and calculate the Power Spectral Densities (PSDs) \cite{deRooij2021} and stitch the two PSDs from the 50 kHz and 1 MHz data at 20 kHz to obtain $S_{\theta}(\omega)$ for a single bath temperature.
+We disregard parts of the time traces that contain pulses from cosmic rays and calculate the Power Spectral Densities (PSDs) \cite{deRooij2021} and stitch the two PSDs from the 50 kHz and 1 MHz data at 20 kHz and downsample the spectrum to 30 points per decade to obtain $S_{\theta}(\omega)$ for a single bath temperature.
 The fluctuations in $\sigma_2$, $f_0$ and $\theta$ are related via,

 Here, $\sigma=\sigma_1-i\sigma_2$ the complex conductivity and $|\sigma|$ is the absolute, mean, value at the set bath temperature.
-At low temperatures ($k_BT\ll\Delta$) $|\sigma|\approx\sigma_2$. $Q = (1/Q_i + 1/Q_c)^{-1}$ is the loaded quality factor and $\alpha_k=L_k/L_{tot}$ is the kinetic inductance fraction of the $\beta$-Ta volume with respect to the entire resonator. $\beta$ is a correction factor for the film thickness, which we set to 2 since we are in the thin film limit ($\lambda\gg d$, with $\lambda\approx 1.6~\mu \text{m}$, the penetration depth) \cite{deVisser2014}. \\ $Q$ and $\alpha_k$ are measured in a separate measurement where we sweep the probe frequency to get the resonance curve at each bath temperature.
-We fit a Lorentzian resonance dip to those curves and extract $f_0$, $Q_i$ and $Q_c$ versus temperature.
-From $f_0(T)$ we determine $\alpha_k$ \cite{deVisser2014}, which in our case is $\alpha_k\approx 0.44$.\\ We disregard the 50 Hz, amplifier and $1/f$ noise contributions in the PSD, see Supplementary Section 4.
+At low temperatures ($k_\text{B}T\ll\Delta_0$) $|\sigma|\approx\sigma_2$. $Q = (1/Q_\text{i} + 1/Q_\text{c})^{-1}$ is the loaded quality factor and $\alpha_\text{k}=L_\text{k}/L_{\text{tot}}$ is the kinetic inductance fraction of the $\beta$-Ta volume with respect to the entire resonator. $\beta$ is a correction factor for the film thickness, which we set to 2 since we are in the thin film limit ($\lambda\gg d$, with $\lambda\approx 1.6~\mu \text{m}$, the penetration depth) \cite{deVisser2014}. \\ $Q$ and $\alpha_\text{k}$ are measured in a separate measurement where we sweep the probe frequency to get the resonance curve at each bath temperature.
+We fit a Lorentzian resonance dip to those curves and extract $f_0$, $Q_\text{i}$ and $Q_\text{c}$ versus temperature.
+From $f_0(T)$ we determine $\alpha_\text{k}$ \cite{deVisser2014}, which in our case is $\alpha_\text{k}\approx 0.44$.\\ We disregard the 50 Hz, amplifier and $1/f$ noise contributions in the PSD, see Supplementary Section 4.
 After that, we fit a Lorentzian spectra to $S_{\delta \sigma_2/|\sigma|}(\omega)$ via,